Guide to the H.A. “Red” Boucher papers

 The vast majority of this collection contains papers and files relating to the public career of H.A.
 “Red” Boucher.
 Included are records regarding the Alaska Statehood Commission, the Commission on the Future of the Permanent Fund including local hearings audio recordings, the D-2 lands project, the Alaska National Wildlife Refuge (ANWR), subsistence, telecommunications, campaigns and elections, and other legislative matters.
 The collection contains the personal photographs of Boucher, which depict a Christmas party, vacations, unidentified people, and people and planes on an aircraft carrier.
 The collections also includes five scrapbooks with clippings, photographs, and ephemera pertaining to Boucher’s political career and events in Alaska.

-Arrangement: The records are grouped by subject.
+Arrangement: The records are arranged in the following series:

 Digitized copies: Digital copies of collection material not available online.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Use restrictions: Constituent correspondence in Series 10: Legislative session records, may include personally identifiable information (PII).
 Copies may not be made of materials in those folders until PII has been redacted.

 Rights note: Mr. Boucher transferred copyright to the collection materials to the Archives.
 Archives and Special Collections does not hold copyright to collection materials created by others.

 Preferred citation: H.A.
 “Red” Boucher papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Related materials: Alaska online: conversations with Red Boucher are the video recordings of episodes of weekly statewide public affairs program featuring interviews with prominent Alaskans and hosted by Red Boucher.
 The recordings of this show are available through the Alaska Moving Image Preservation Association.